kefimochi/Flexbox-with-cats/Part 1/Basics.md

 <figcaption>Dev.to components with navigation links is broken down into several colored boxes</figcaption>

 All flexbox manipulations are **always** one layer deep, meaning it only affects closest child boxes.
-For example, the purple container can only manipulate three inner containers but not any `<h>` or `<a>` elements inside of them.
-Whereas the the dark blue container has an ability to do something with it's anchors by attaching flexbox into itself(notice that `display: flex` would be attached to the _container_ when you want to manipulate elements inside of it).
+For example, the purple container shown above can only manipulate the three inner containers inside of it.
+But any elements inside those three containers, such as the headings or anchor tags inside of them, can't be manipulated.
+Whereas the the dark blue container, that contains the actual key links, has the ability to do something with its anchor tags by making it a flex container (notice that `display: flex` would be attached to the _container_ when you want to manipulate elements inside of it).

+If you haven't noticed the pattern yet:

+- We wanted to align the kittens (Finding the elements to be aligned)
+- We gave a command to their closest outer box named `.cat-box` to align the kittens inside of it (Picking the closest outer box and turning it into a flex container)
-If you haven't noticed the pattern yet: we wanted to align kittens => gave a command to their closest outer box; desired to manipulate that same box => created a container outside of it that wraps the whole content.
-You would not be able to control cats from the `.outer-container`.
-Thus, try to remember a phrase **think outside of the box** since if you want to manipulate certain elements, you need to find the closest outer container in order to assign flexbox properties to it.
+- Created a container named `.outer-container` outside of it that wraps the whole content (To align the `.cat-box` and to avoid making the `body` a flex container).

+You would not be able to control cats from the `.outer-container` since the closest box to it is the `.cat-box`.
+Thus, try to remember the phrase **think outside of the box** since if you want to manipulate certain elements, you need to find the closest outer container in order to assign flexbox properties to it.

 Keeping that in mind, the reason why all anchors in a dark blue container are positioned in a column is because they were given a flexbox property of `flex-direction: column;` through inheriting it from their purple parent container.
-Take a look at what happens to this dev.to component if flexbox direction is changed to row on the purple container.
+Take a look at what happens to this dev.to component if flexbox direction is changed to `row` on the purple container.
 Can you still recognize the same boxes without lines and highlights? 😉

 <center><img src="https://thepracticaldev.s3.amazonaws.com/i/zsmqxhuzmi79w3h0qlv6.png"  alt="Components look broken when flex-direction of the most outer container is changed to row" height="50%" width="50%">
 <figcaption>Components look broken when flex-direction of the most outer container is changed to row</figcaption></center>